 Shelton Infant School is committed to educating children in how to stay safe online and how to be responsible users of the internet, appropriate to their age.
 This can only be achieved with close partnership between school and home.
 If you have any worries about online safety or any online activities please contact school and speak to a member of the Safeguarding Team.

 Shelton Infant School is proud to have completed and achieved the 360Safe Online Safety Mark which recognises our stringent and robust approach to online safety.
 The school's assessment report can be accessed by clicking here.

 If someone has acted inappropriately towards you or a child online you can report it to CEOP (Child Exploitation and Online Protection centre) by clicking on the button.

 Clicking on the button below leads you to the ‘think u know’ website which you may find helpful.
 It has sections for different age groups as well as information for parents and carers.
 School staff use this website to teach the children about how to stay safe online – we have found that the children respond very well to the short videos in the ‘5-7 years’ section.

-In school we use “Digi-Duck’s Big Decision” to raise children’s awareness of online safety.
-Click on the image of Digi-Duck to access the story via childnet.com.
+In school we use “Digi-Duck’s Big Decision” and other related stories to raise children’s awareness of online safety.
+Click on the image of Digi-Duck to access the stories via childnet.com.
 You will also find a link to the Digi-Duck app which is available for use on iPads and Android tablets (unfortunately it won’t work on smartphones).
 These resources are particularly appropriate for young children.

-In addition we have provided pupils and their grown-ups with free home access to Discovery Education (formerly known as “Espresso”) and Busy Things.
-By searching for “online safety” on these websites you will discover fun and engaging activities to help teach your child about staying safe online.
+In addition we have provided pupils and their grown-ups with free home access to Busy Things.
+By searching for “online safety” you will discover fun and engaging activities to help teach your child about staying safe online.
 We use these excellent tools in school to support this important topic.